Sytm/waypoints/README.md

   - `plugins/Md5Lukas-Commons/`

 ### Metrics

 This plugin uses [bStats](https://bstats.org/) to collect basic metrics about the usage of this plugin.
 You can, of course, opt-out of this if you wish.
 For further information have a look at "What data is collected?" and "Disabling bStats" over [here](https://bstats.org/getting-started).

 To view the metrics of this plugin, go [here](https://bstats.org/plugin/bukkit/waypoints2/6864).

 ### License

 This plugin is licensed under the MIT license.
 For more information on it, you can read [this](https://choosealicense.com/licenses/mit/).

+### Supported Minecraft versions

+Because I don't have the time or motivation to support a lot of versions, and it is generally advised to update to the latest Minecraft/Spigot versions only the last 3 major updates with the latest builds are supported.

+At the time of writing this would be 1.18.1, 1.17.1 and 1.16.5, but not 1.18, 1.16.4 or 1.15.2.